Gordon Brown: Domestic policy

 During his Labour leadership campaign Brown proposed some policy initiatives, which he called the manifesto for change.

 The manifesto included a clampdown on corruption and a new Ministerial Code, which set out clear standards of behaviour for ministers.
-He also stated in a speech when announcing his bid that he wants a "better constitution" that is "clear about the rights and responsibilities of being a citizen in Britain today".
+He also stated in a speech when announcing his bid that he wanted a "better constitution" that is "clear about the rights and responsibilities of being a citizen in Britain today".
 He planned to set up an all-party convention to look at new powers for Parliament and to look at rebalancing powers between Whitehall and local government.
 Brown said he would give Parliament the final say on whether British troops were sent into action in future.

 He said he wanted to release more land and ease access to ownership with shared equity schemes.
 He backed a proposal to build new eco-towns, each housing between 10,000 and 20,000 homeowners – up to 100,000 new homes in total.

 Brown also said he wanted to have doctors' surgeries open at the weekends, and GPs on call in the evenings.
 Doctors were given the right of opting out of out-of-hours care in 2007, under a controversial pay deal, signed by then-Health Secretary John Reid, which awarded them a 22 per cent pay rise in 2006.
-Brown also stated in the manifesto that the National Health Service (NHS) was his top priority.

-On 5 June 2007, just three weeks before he was due to take the post of Prime Minister, Brown made a speech promising "British Jobs for British workers".
+On 5 June 2007, just three weeks before he was due to take the post of prime minister, Brown made a speech promising "British Jobs for British workers".
 Brown reiterated that promise at the Labour Party's annual conference in September, which caused controversy as he coupled this with a commitment to crack down on migrant workers.
 The Conservative Party, led by David Cameron, promptly pointed out that such a commitment was illegal under EU law.
 Other controversial statements made by Brown about migration included him stating that English lessons and taking mandatory community service should be prerequisites for being granted UK citizenship.

 During the Queen's Speech to Parliament on 3 December 2008, the Brown government unveiled plans to introduce lie detector tests, based on voice recognition technology, in order to determine whether to accept benefit claims.
-Despite having spent £2.4 million on these tests, trials performed by the Department of Work and Pensions showed that they were inaccurate approximately four of every seven times they were used.
+Despite having spent £2.4 million on these tests, trials performed by the Department for Work and Pensions showed that they were inaccurate approximately four of every seven times they were used.